 Have a read of the list below; these are the most common causes of shoulder pain.
 Once you have identified your injury from the list (or if you just wish to learn more about a condition) then just simply click on the associated link to discover some of the possible activities or causes that should be avoided to reduce the risk of further injury.

-It can be said that most shoulder pain causes fall into five main categories: tendon tear or inflammation (bursitis or tendinitis), instability, arthritis or fracture.
+It can be said that most shoulder pain causes fall into five main categories: tendon tear or inflammation (bursitis or tendinitis), instability, wear & tear or fracture.

 1. Shoulder Bursitis:

 Tendons are cords connecting the muscles and the bones.
 Many cases of tendonitis occur due to the wearing of tendons in the rotator cuff of your shoulders.
 Excessive overhead activities in work and sports such as ball throwing can lead to tendonitis.
-Degenerative diseases such as arthritis can also cause tendonitis.
+Degenerative changes such as wear & tear can also cause tendonitis.
 For further information and to discover how the OSMO Patch can help relieve inflammation and the associated pain due to medically diagnosed shoulder tendonitis simply click on the link below.

 Shoulder instability can happen when the upper arm bone gets dislocated from the shoulder socket.
 This condition usually occurs due to overuse of the shoulder or as a result of a sudden impact or injury.
 Treatment usually begins with physical therapy and rehab and will depend on age as well as if there has been any prior dislocation.
 In addition to strengthening exercises often cortisone injections and anti-inflammatory medication is used.
 The OSMO Patch is a great natural substitute for painful cortisone injections and anti-inflammatory medication.

-Shoulder pain can also be caused by arthritis.
-The most common arthritis affecting the shoulders is osteoarthritis, also referred to as “wear and tear”.
+Shoulder pain can also be caused wear & tear.
 This will commonly tend to cause irritation leading to inflammation and shoulder bursitis.

 5. Fractures or broken bones: